Oscar702/Network-Security-Groups-Inspecting-Protocols/README.md

 <img src="https://i.imgur.com/xcqewfe.png" alt="Deny Rule"/>
           </p>
 <p>
-Next we will use our Windows machine to SSH to the Linux machine.
-SSH has no GUI it just gives the user access to the machines CLI.
+Then we will use our VM1 (Windows) to SSH to VM2 (Linux).
+SSH has no GUI it just gives the user access to the virtual machine's CLI.
 We will set the wireshark filter to capture SSH packets only.
-When we ssh into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that wireshark starts to immediately capture SSH packets.
+When we ssh into the Linux machine with the command prompt ssh labuser@10.0.0.5
+(this is VM2 private IP) and enter our password we will see that wireshark starts to immediately capture SSH packets.
 </p>
 <br />
 <img src="https://i.imgur.com/pSUpUpZ.png" alt="SSH"/>

 </p>
 <p>
 Now we will use wireshark to filter for DHCP.
 DHCP is the Dynamic Host Configuration Protocol this works on ports 67/68.
-It is used to assign IP addresses to machines.
+It is used to assign IP addresses to devices on the network.
 We will request a new ip address with the command "ipconfig /renew".
 Once we enter the command wireshark will capture DHCP traffic.
 </p>
 <br />
 <img src="https://i.imgur.com/YCqHmU0.png" alt="DHCP screenshot"/>

 </p>
 <p>
 Time to filter DNS traffic.
 We will set wireshark to filter DNS traffic.
-We will initiate DNS traffic by typing in the command "nslookup www.google.com" this command essentially asks our DNS server what is google's IP address.
+We will initiate DNS traffic from Google.com by typing in the command "nslookup www.google.com".With this command we are asking the DNS server to provide us with Google's IP address.
 </p>
 <br />
 <img src="https://i.imgur.com/XbneSG8.png" alt="DNS screenshot" />